Quad bikes

 Ride safe

-• Never let children ride quad bikes that are meant for adults — even as passengers.
+• Never let children ride an adult quad bike - even as passengers.

 • Do not carry any passengers on quad bikes that are meant for one person.

-• Quad bikes are not all-terrain vehicles so they cannot go safely on all types of terrain.
-Avoid riding on rough terrain or steep slopes.
+• Quad bikes are cannot go safely on all types of terrain.
+Avoid riding on rough ground or steep slopes.

-• Ride on familiar tracks and beware of obstacles.
+• Ride on familiar tracks and be aware of obstacles.

 • Never ride under the influence of alcohol/drugs.